 XR capacity

-The capacity for AR, VR, and CG applications was evaluated.
-The study spans over capacity evaluation for baseline configurations and parameters, capacity comparison for different parameters, and evaluation of potential enhancement schemes.
+The capacity for AR, VR, and CG applications was evaluated and the results are summarized as follows:

 The baseline capacity for AR, VR, and CG in FR1 DL/UL and FR2 DL/UL were evaluated based on the agreed traffic model, evaluation methodology, and KPIs, with the results and observations given in Clause 8.3.1.
 The evaluation results show that 5G NR can well support AR, VR, and CG for the evaluated cases and scenarios.

 The capacity impact of different data-rates, different PDB/PER (packet delay budget/packet error rate) values, jitter, dual-eye buffer staggering, different TDD frame formats, different bandwidths, or FDM/SDM and mini-slot operations have been evaluated.
 The results and observations are given in Clause 8.3.2.
-Based on the evaluation results, the following is observed.
+Based on the evaluation results, the following is observed:

 The AR, VR, and CG capacity is smaller for applications requiring higher data rate.